babeloff/mq-bridge/scripts/techempower/README.md

   postgres.yml                    # local Postgres for the /db tests (not submitted) seed.sql                        # World table seed (10,000 rows) Rust/mq-bridge/                 # Rust entry (cargo binary)
+    README.md                     # framework README submitted upstream
     src/main.rs
     Cargo.toml                    # path-dep on this repo; swap to git tag for the PR benchmark_config.json
     mq-bridge.dockerfile
   Python/mq-bridge-py/            # Python entry
+    README.md                     # framework README submitted upstream
     server.py
     benchmark_config.json
     mq-bridge-py.dockerfile
 ```

+This top-level README is the developer overview and is **not** submitted
+upstream.
+The per-framework `README.md` files inside `Rust/mq-bridge/` and
+`Python/mq-bridge-py/` are the ones TechEmpower expects (one per entry) and get
+copied with their directories.

 ## Verify locally